zakuArbor/blog/_posts/programming/2021-04-14-building-code.md

     ...
 ```

 Although it may look similar to a **constant** variable, macros are substituted by the preprocessor while the compiler will deal with variables.
 There are some things you can do with macros that const cannot do such as the example above where the array size can be easily changed.
 You cannot do this easily in C with a variable.
-For example, the code below is illegal:
+For example, the code below is illegal in <b>C89</b>:

 ```c
 int max_buffer_size = 10;